apache/cocoon/README.txt

 files.
 Then run mvn eclipse:eclipse.

 Next go to eclipse, and make sure you haven't got trunk mounted as a project already.
+Also remove .classpath and .project files possibly remaining in /trunk from a previous project mount.
 Do File-Import->Existing projects into workspace, then point to your trunk directory and it should detect the newly created blocks as projects.